 Milliman's work is prepared solely for the use and benefit of the Department in accordance with its statutory and regulatory requirements.
 Milliman recognizes that materials it delivers to the Department may be public records subject to disclosure to third parties, however, Milliman does not intend to benefit and assumes no duty or liability to any third parties who receive Milliman's work and may include disclaimer language on its work product so stating.
-To the extent that Milliman's work is not subject to disclosure under applicable public records laws, the Department agrees that it shall not disclose Milliman's work product to third parties without Milliman's work to (i) its professional service providers who are subject to a duty of confidentiality and who agree to not use Milliman's work product for any purpose other than to provide services to the Department, or (ii) any applicable regulatory or governmental agency, as required.
+To the extent that Milliman's work is not subject to disclosure under applicable public records laws, the Department agrees that it shall not disclose Milliman's work product to third parties without Milliman's prior written consent; provided, however, that the Department may distribute Milliman's work to (i) its professional service providers who are subject to a duty of confidentiality and who agree to not use Milliman's work product for any purpose other than to provide services to the Department, or (ii) any applicable regulatory or governmental agency, as required.

-Any reader of this report agrees not to use Milliman's name, trademarks or service marks, or to refer to Milliman directly or indirectly in any third party communication without Milliman's prior written consent for each such use or release, which consent shall be given in Milliman's sole discretion.
+Any reader of this report agrees not to use Milliman's name, trademarks, or service marks, or to refer to Milliman directly or indirectly in any third party communication without Milliman's prior written consent for each such use, which consent shall be given in Milliman's sole discretion.